Conference for Clinical Foundations: Ethics, Risk, & Duty of Care in 2026

 More Than a Technique: Somatic Therapy as the Essential Framework for Embodied Ethical and Clinical Decision-Making

-In an era where clinicians face unprecedented ethical complexity, the ability to remain grounded, attuned, and regulated is no longer optional - it is foundational to ethical and clinical decision-making.
-This presentation introduces somatic therapy as a practical, evidence-informed framework that s...
+In an era in which clinicians face unprecedented ethical complexity, the ability to remain grounded, attuned, and regulated is no longer optional—it is foundational to ethical and clinical decision-making.
+This presentation introduces somatic therapy as a practical, evidence-informed framework that...

 1.5 CE Hours